Select a language:

 Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-4 activity on the land.
 Please visit our FAQ page for answers to activity-specific questions you may have prior to registering.

-Learn more and register here.
+Learn more and register here

-Please come prepared with a sturdy day pack, water, snacks, closed-toe hiking shoes or boots, sunscreen, first aid, and all other supplies to keep you safe and healthy on the trail.
-All participants must carry their own day pack and water and be comfortable hiking an average moving pace of 3 miles per hour.
-Please make sure you bring around 70 oz.
-(2 quarts) of water and trail snacks.
-Under-prepared participants may be denied access to this program.
+Each participant must carry his or her own day pack and water and be comfortable hiking an average moving pace of 3+ miles per hour.
+Please make sure you have a minimum of 70oz.
+(2 quarts) of water.
+Under prepared participants may be denied access to this program.

 Please note that you will be asked to adhere to the following measures in order to participate: